Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Checklist infographic for comparing underfloor heating quotes, covering scope, manifold inclusion, controls, commissioning, waste removal, and warranty terms

-You have three quotes.
-One is £2,000 cheaper than the others.
-Before you bite their hand off, run them through this checklist.
+You’ve got three quotes, and one is £2,000 cheaper than the others.
+Before you bite their hand off, run each one through this checklist.

 • Scope: Is it "Supply & Fit" or just "Supply"?